Railroad Injury, Accident and FELA Attorney Chicago

 2. The railroad must be engaged in interstate commerce between two or more states.

-3. The railroad must have cause or in some way contributed to the injuries sustained by the railroad employee.
+3. The railroad must have caused or in some way contributed to the injuries sustained by the railroad employee.

 Railroad Injury Verdicts/Settlements